kovidgoyal/calibre/manual/faq.rst

 First perform the following steps in calibre

   * Set the :guilabel:`Preferred Output Format` in calibre to EPUB for normal Android devices or MOBI for Kindles (The output format can be set under :guilabel:`Preferences->Interface->Behavior`)
-  * Convert the books you want to read on your device to EPUB/MOBI format by selecting them and clicking the Convert button.
+  * Convert the books you want to read on your device to EPUB/MOBI format by selecting them and clicking the :guilabel:`Convert` button.
-  * Turn on the Content Server in calibre's preferences and leave calibre running.
+  * Turn on the :guilabel:`Content Server` in calibre's preferences and leave calibre running.

 Now on your Android device, open the browser and browse to